| Important note: Images and videos posted on this

 for close and normal relations and full cooperation.”[47]
 Israel was facing a lot of hardship and needed

+to look to West Germany for help.
 The Luxembourg Treaty helped Israel achieve a level of economic stability between 1953 and 1964.
 The Treaty was divided

 into four separate agreements, one specifically pertaining to Israel.
 The Israel agreement, otherwise known as the Shilumim,